-By taking measures to isolate East Berlin completely from West Berlin the Pankow authorities at the same time underline the de facto incorporation of East Berlin into the Soviet zone as the "Capital of the DDR".
-Thus Pankow has undertaken a decisive step to adapt conditions within its sphere of power to those in the other Soviet bloc countries and to eliminate some of the factors which have up to now rendered the full build-up of the communist society more difficult. that flight from the Soviet zone has become impossible the régime has been able to gain greater internal freedom of action.
-The Pankow authorities hope that they can now tackle internal problems which had been hitherto postponed, without taking into account the wishes of the population, which they were compelled Meanwhile, Ulbricht and his henchmen retain to do in the past. full control of a people whose despondency was increased by the immunity with which the régime was able to proceed to seal off East Berlin.
-However, this does not mean that the population has abandoned its opposition to the regime and is now resigning Rather, an attitude of obstinacy has become itself to it. characteristic of the great majority of the population, particularly of the youth, since 13th August.
+By taking measures to isolate East Berlin completely 30. from West Berlin the Pankow authorities at the same time underline the de facto incorporation of East Berlin into the Soviet zone as the "Capital of the DDR".
+Thus Pankow has undertaken a decisive step to adapt conditions within its sphere of power to those in the other Soviet bloc countries and to eliminate some of the factors which have up to now rendered the full build-up of the communist society more difficult.
+Now that flight from the Soviet zone has been reduced to a trickle the régime has been able to gain greater internal freedom of action.
+The Pankow authorities hope that they can now tackle internal problems which had been hitherto postponed, without taking into account the wishes of the population, which they were compelled to do in some degree in the past.
+Meanwhile, Ulbricht and his henchmen retain full control of a people whose despondency was increased by the immunity with which the régime was able to proceed to seal off East Berlin.
+However, this does not mean that the population has abandoned its opposition to the régime and is now resigning itself to it.
+Rather, an attitude of obstinacy has become characteristic of the great majority of the population, particularly of the youth, since 13th August.